gustavomlapa/lyria-demos/memory-bank/activeContext.md

 -   **Project Structure:** The project has been successfully structured with the original demos located in the `src/demos` directory.
 -   **Dependency Management:** Dependencies have been consolidated into the root `package.json`.
--   **Component Model:** The demos are loaded via React wrapper components (`PromptDjComponent` and `PromptDjMidiComponent`), which dynamically inject the original Lit-based applications.
+-   **Component Model:** The demos are loaded via React wrapper components (`PromptDjComponent`, `PromptDjMidiComponent`, and `VisionDjComponent`), which dynamically inject the original Lit-based applications.